Apr Band Cost Comparator

 About this tool

 The benchmark slider is there to put the cost in context.
-If you can find a product at 10% APR and you are being quoted 22%, the tool shows you precisely what that difference is worth over the life of the loan at your chosen term.
+If you can find a product at 10% APR and you are being quoted 22%, the tool estimates what that difference is worth over the life of the loan at your chosen term.
 That figure is not a reason to avoid borrowing, but it is a useful input when deciding whether the purpose of the borrowing justifies the cost, or whether it is worth spending more time improving your credit profile before applying.
 Our guide to the role of interest rates in bad credit loans covers the mechanics in more detail.

 What it does